vam-sin/vam-sin.github.io/content/authors/admin/_index.md

   url: https://www.ucl.ac.uk/

 # Short bio (displayed in user profile at end of posts)
-bio: "Research Interests: Computational Biology, Bioinformatics, Deep Learning, and Reinforcement Learning"
+bio: "Research Interests: Computational Biology, Bioinformatics, and Deep Learning"

 # Interests to show in About widget
 interests:
 - Computational Biology
 - Bioinformatics
 - Deep Learning
-- Reinforcement Learning

 # Education to show in About widget
 education: